 - On regular tour days, the last tour begins at 3:30pm.

-- Note: Tour format and hours are subject to change on dates that we have Events.
+- Tour format, hours and pricing are subject to change on dates that we have Special Events.

-* Closed to the public/no tours, but office is open starting Jan.
-2.
+*Closed to the public/no tours, but office is open Monday through Friday starting Jan.
+6, 2014.

 - Students: $5 (ages 5 to 17)